-By train the journey from Phetchaburi to Hat Yai is scheduled to take between 12 and 15 hours depending on the train you take.
+By train the journey from Phetchaburi to Hat Yai is scheduled to take from 11 to 13 hours depending on the train you take.

-There 5 daily direct train services from Phetchaburi to Hat Yai.
+There are 4 direct train services a day from Phetchaburi to Hat Yai.

 Use the Search Box below to buy your train tickets from Phetchaburi to Hat Yai.

-Sleeper berths are available on all trains except for Train #41 departing from Phetchaburi at 00:58.
+Sleeper berths are available on all trains.
 1st Class sleeper berths are available on Trains #31 and 37/45 although you need to book these well advance as there are a small number of 1st Class cabins on each train and they tend to sell out early on.